-As described in the Sustainability Structure section, Allergan's Executive Leadership Team is formally engaged with EHS issues through the Global EHS Steering Committee which is chaired by our Executive VP, Global Operations and includes many functional leads (including HR, Quality, R&D, Finance, Supply Chain).
+As described in the Sustainability Structure section, Allergan's Executive Leadership Team is formally engaged with EHS issues through the Global EHS Steering Committee which is chaired by our Executive VP, Global Operations and includes many functional leads (including Legal, HR, Quality, R&D, Finance, Supply Chain).
 The purpose is to establish and support the framework for achieving excellence in the environmental, health, and safety (EHS) programs.

 Allergan has developed an internal EHS Management System (EHSMS).
 Our system is designed to conform with ISO 14001/ OHSAS 18001.
 Our EHSMS includes an overall EHS policy and defines key requirements that must be in place across the organization to reduce our impact.
 Allergan's global EHS standards and associated guidelines set minimum standards across the organization, promote continuous improvement as well as provide guidance on implementation.
-These requirements address management issues such as responsibility, goals and objectives, performance monitoring, training, corrective/ preventive action (CAPA) tracking, auditing, communication, compliance, risk assessment, engagement with stakeholders and management review.
-They also address various technical areas such as incident management, emergency response, process safety, physical hazards, occupational health, environmental management and transportation.
-Training and consulting is provided to operating locations to ensure appropriate implementation of the requirements.
+These requirements address management issues such as responsibility, goals and objectives, performance monitoring, training, corrective/preventive action (CAPA) tracking, auditing, communication, compliance, risk assessment, engagement with stakeholders and management review.
+They also address various technical areas such as incident management, emergency response, process safety, physical hazards, occupational health, environmental management, and transportation.

+Training and consulting are provided to operating locations to ensure appropriate implementation of the requirements.
+Training on key environmental, health and safety topics is provided on an annual basis.
 Allergan sites conduct gap assessments based on ISO 14001 and 18001 and create action plans for improvement every other year.
-These standards and self-assessments are implemented by sites and audited against as part of our internal EHS audit program where sites typically are audited about every three years.
+These standards and self-assessments are implemented by sites and audited against as part of our internal EHS audit program where sites typically are audited every three years.
+EHS performance is tracked through training records, audits, monthly EHS performance reviews, and management system reviews.
 Allergan's electronic management information system (ALL EHS) collects EHS information in real time and provides notifications, metrics graphs, tables and reports.
 This system can be accessed by an iPhone app or computer using single sign-on, which allows all employees and full-time contract employees easy access to input information or obtain feedback.